Here's the output of yacc2html invoked on its own grammar. If you want to test it yourself, you're welcome to a gzipped tarfile of the betarelease.

 If this option is not present, html2yacc defaults to the input

-file name, or *standard input* if input is read from
+file name, or *standard input*

 standard input.